ItotiaHarrison/phase-4-debugging-network-requests-lab/README.md

   - How I debugged:

-  i.I got error 500 (Internal server error).
+  i.
+I got error `500 (Internal server error)`.
 I had to look at the server side.

-  ii.I found "NameError (uninitialized constant ToysController::Toys):".
+  ii.
+I found `"NameError (uninitialized constant ToysController::Toys):"`.
 This says that a constant has been used incorrectly in the "create" action.

-  iii.The toy object had been created using toy = Toys.create(toy_params).
+  iii.
+The toy object had been created using `toy = Toys.create(toy_params)`.
 "Toys" is not in line with ActiveRecord's convention of naming classes.
 I replaced it with "Toy".

 - Update the number of likes for a toy